How to register a Canadian business in Washington State

 Alberta Corporate Registry contact info:

-You can request a certificate of good standing from the BC corporate search and Copywork Section.
+You can request a Certificate of Good Standing from the BC corporate search and Copywork Section.
 Call the BC Copywork Section at (250) 387-5101.
+They recommend you order with a credit card from their preferred service provider, Dye and Durham, at 1-800-665-6211.

-Complete the certificate of good standing order form and mail it to the BC Registry Services with check or money order payable to the Minister of Finance.
+Or, you can complete the Certificate of Good Standing Order Form and mail it to the BC Registry Services with check or money order payable to the Minister of Finance.

 BC Registry Services